zexupan/reentry/README.md

 `/data`: Scripts to pre-process the voxceleb2 dataset.

-`/pretrain_networks`: The pre-trained SLSyn network.
+`/SLSyn`: The pre-trained SLSyn network.

-`/SLSyn`: The training scripts of the SLSyn network

-`/reentry`: The training scripts of the reentry model
+`/reentry`: The training scripts of the reentry model.

 We will release the code upon the accepance of the paper.

+## Pretrained weights

+If you need the pretrained SLSyn network weights, please email me using your organizational email id.
+My email address is pan_zexu at u.nus.edu